Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Storage Object Admin.
 - [ ] Storage Object Creator.

+To delegate control to your colleagues to manage buckets and files in Cloud Storage while following Google-recommended practices, you should grant them the:

+**[2] Storage Admin** role.

+Here's why this option is the most suitable:

+- **Storage Admin**: This role allows full control over Cloud Storage resources.
+It grants permissions to create, update, and delete buckets and objects, effectively allowing comprehensive management of both buckets and files.
+This aligns with your requirement to delegate control over buckets and files.

+The reasons why the other options are less suitable:

+**[1] Project Editor**:
+- This role provides broad permissions across many resources in the project, not just Cloud Storage.
+It’s more than what’s needed for managing Cloud Storage and could be too permissive.

+**[3] Storage Object Admin**:
+- This role allows full control over objects within Cloud Storage buckets, but does not provide permissions to manage the buckets themselves (e.g., creating or deleting buckets).

+**[4] Storage Object Creator**:
+- This role allows users to create new objects in buckets, but does not allow them to read, update, or delete existing objects, nor does it allow them to manage buckets.

+Therefore, granting the **Storage Admin** role to your colleagues will provide them with the necessary permissions to manage both Cloud Storage buckets and the files within them, aligning with Google-recommended practices.

 **[⬆ Back to Top](#table-of-contents)**

 ### You need to update a deployment in Deployment Manager without any resource downtime in the deployment.
 Which command should you use?